 Of course, there are some disadvantages too.
 Here are the main ones:

-2. Can be more complicated to use than other operating systems
+1. Can be more complicated than Windows

-3. Not all software is compatible
+2. Not all software is compatible

 Linux is viewed as more flexible than Windows because you’re not limited to using Microsoft software, but bear in mind that not all software packages are compatible with a Linux OS.
 Make sure you check what’s compatible with your preferred software before deciding on an OS.

-4. Lack of commercial support
+3. Lack of commercial support

 You can often get advice from Linux’s community of users, but there’s a lack of official support from a commercial team (like Microsoft).